wtedw/lorax/README.md

 ## Default Settings

-The default config applies LoRA to all query and value matrices. r = 1, alpha = 2.
+The default config applies LoRA to all query, key, value matrices. r = 1, alpha = 2.

 The LoRA paper demonstrated that adapting only the query and value matrices with r = 1 achieved effective fine-tuning results.
 However, for larger language models, people often choose much higher values of r and sometimes target all linear layers.

 ## Recommended Settings

 These settings works well for fine-tuning smaller LLMs (~1b param models)

 ```
 Lora Config